 Patti is a pioneer in the field of metabolomics — the study of metabolites present within an organism, tissue or cell — and focuses his research on how the complexities of metabolism influence health and disease.
 In addition to his appointment in the Department of Chemistry in Arts & Sciences, he also is a member of the medicine faculty at Washington University School of Medicine.

 The endowed position was made possible by a generous gift from Washington University Trustee Michael “Mike” Powell, and his wife, Tana.
 It is one of four such positions the couple plans to establish to benefit chemistry and related fields.
-The Powells have been actively engaged in supporting the university since their daughter, Landis, a 2016 Arts & Sciences graduate, began her studies in 2012.

 “Mike and Tana Powell have given incredible support to the sciences at Washington University, and we are immensely grateful,” Chancellor Mark S. Wrighton said.
 “This professorship, along with the others they have committed, are lasting tributes to their generosity and dedication to furthering the important discoveries our scientists are pursuing in chemistry and other fields — work that will have an important and long-lasting impact on human health.
 They are truly remarkable in their commitment to advancing the university’s research enterprise.”